jina-ai/examples/wikipedia-sentences/README.md

 These instructions explain how to build the example yourself and deploy it with Python.
 If you want to skip the building steps and just run the app, check out the Docker section below.

-## Pre requirements:
+## 🗝️ Requirements
 1. You have a working Python 3.7 or 3.8 environment.
 2. We recommend creating a [new ython virtual environment](https://docs.python.org/3/tutorial/venv.html) to have a clean install of Jina and prevent dependency conflicts.
 3. You have at least 2GB of free space on your hard drive.

-## Step 1.
+## 👾 Step 1.
 Clone the repo and install Jina

 Begin by cloning the repo so you can get the required files and datasets.
+If you already have the examples repository on your machine make sure to fetch the most recent version.

 ```sh
 git clone https://github.com/jina-ai/examples